Article Table Of Contents

 There are now over 17 million people who identify as Asian living in America, making up 5.6% of the total population.
-According to the most recent American Community Survey, the Asian population in Arkansas is 41,179 – at 1.4% of the total population of Arkansas.
+According to the most recent American Community Survey, the Asian population in arkansas is 43,441 - at 1.5% of the total population of arkansas.

-We broke down the most recent census data to determine the cities in Arkansas with the largest Asian population in 2018:
+Here are the cities in arkansas with the largest Asian population in 2020:

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Arkansas With The Largest Asian Population For 2018
+How We Determined The Cities In arkansas With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census:

 - Black or African American alone*

 - Native Hawaiian and Other Pacific Islander alone*